 - Tofu Scramble: While water is boiling for the pasta, heat a medium pan over medium heat and add 1 tbsp of oil.
 Once hot, begin breaking up the tofu with your fingers and add the crumbled pieces to the pan.
 Break the pieces further apart by using a wooden spoon.
 The size is a personal preference.
 After a few minutes, add the nutritional yeast, turmeric, salt and pepper to the tofu.
 Continue to cook until the tofu begins to brown a little, but you dont want it to completely dry out.
 Set aside.

 - Veggies: Heat a pan over medium heat and add a small amount of oil.
-Thinly slice the pepper and chop the garlic.
+Thinly slice the pepper (option to use a mandoline slicer) and chop the garlic.
 Add both to the pan and saute for 5 minutes.
-While the pepper and garlic are cooking, spiralize or grate the carrots and thinly slice the green onion and set them aside to be added at the end as fresh veggies along with the bean sprouts.
+While the pepper and garlic are cooking, cut the carrots with a mandoline or a knife and thinly slice the green onion and set them aside to be added at the end as fresh veggies along with the bean sprouts.

 - Assemble: Drain the water from the pasta, and add the pasta to the tofu, pepper and garlic pan.
 Add the carrots and top with the sauce.
 Toss the sauce evenly over the noodles, tofu and vegetables.
 While dishing out, top each bowl with green onions, bean sprouts and peanuts.
 Juice 1/2 lime over each bowl.
 Best enjoyed fresh.